-Annually appropriates $250,000 to the department of labor and employment for the purpose of providing peer coaching and peer specialist training for individuals recovering from substance use disorders ( section 1 of the bill); Continues the opioid and other substance use disorders study committee (committee) for an additional 4 years, meeting every other year beginning in 2021 ( sections 2 and 3 );
+- Continues the opioid and other substance use disorders study committee (committee) for an additional 4 years, meeting every other year beginning in 2021;

-- Requires the state substance abuse trend and response task force to: Convene stakeholders for the purpose of reviewing progress on bills introduced by the opioid and other substance use disorders study committee and passed by the general assembly and generating policy recommendations related to opioid and other substance use disorders;
+- Requires the state substance abuse trend and response task force to convene stakeholders for the purpose of generating policy recommendations related to opioid and other substance use disorders and reviewing progress on bills introduced by the committee and passed by the general assembly;

-- Modifies how the determination of child abuse, neglect, or dependency is determined in situations involving alcohol or substance exposure ( sections
+- Modifies how child abuse, neglect, or dependency is determined in situations involving alcohol or substance exposure; and